lewiskk016/jsprojectreal/README.md

 https://lewiskk016.github.io/jsprojectreal/
 2. Select the desired currency pair from the "Currency" dropdown menu.
 3. Select the desired macroeconomic data from the "Macro Data" dropdown menu.
-4. The chart will display the exchange rate and macroeconomic data over time.
+4. The chart will display the exchange rate and macroeconomic data from January, 1999 until the present.
 5. Hover over the chart to view tooltips with detailed information.

 ## File Structure